muertos/reStructuredText/sample.rst

 Code blocks
 ~~~~~~~~~~~

-Code blocks can be created by starting a line with, ``::``, inserting a blank
+Code blocks can be created by ending a line with, ``::``, inserting a blank
 line after the colons, then indent and insert the code block text.
 The indent
 must remain consistent.